robert-westenberger/knowledgebase/real-estate/important-notes.md

 # Tenant Screening
 - Verify rental history and employment directly.
 Don't rely on documents alone - pay stubs can be forged.
 - When calling previous landlords, don't just call the first previous.
 They might give a glowing review just to get the tenant out.
 Try to call 2nd, third previous landlords if possible.
-- Run a full criminal background check, eviction history search on every adult who will live there.
+- Run a full criminal background check, eviction history search on every adult who will live there (in addition to a credit report)